Landgate/Unearthed/README.md

 The data are available to inspect and query in the [SLIP Resources map viewer](https://mapsengine.google.com/09372590152434720789-11493353092997567468-4/mapview/?authuser=0).

 ### layers.json
 This JSON dump contains the list of layers in the map service, along with their layerIds, layerKeys, datasourceIds, URIs for their datasources, and some additional useful metadata.
+We'll explain how you can use these in a bit.

 ```javascript
 {